nexentaedge/nexentaedge.github.io/src/docs/docker-installation.md

 ### Step 3: Start Data and GW Container (as a single instance case)

 * create empty var directory.
-This directory will persistently keep containers information necesary to have across restarts and reboots.
+This directory will persistently keep containers information necessary to have across restarts and reboots.

 ```
 mkdir /root/c0/var